BlueBrain/sonata-extension/source/recipe.rst

 Two optional attributes can be specified, where each attribute will have to be given for all `SynapsesClassification` elements:

-- `gsynSRSF`, the scale factor for the conductance
+- `gsynSRSF`, the scale factor for the conductance; `SRSF`: 'synaptic receptor scaling factor'
 - `uHillCoefficient`, a coefficient describing the scaling of `u` to be done by the simulator: